stephenjkhsieh/Arch_Guiding_MD/README.md

 #### multiple choice question (one or more selected choice)
 Type one or more id number saperate by space to select the choice with choice id, which like `0 2 3`.
 Default choice will be all choice, if enter without any input; to select none of the candidate please input `-1`.

+#### blank filling question
+Type the string into the prompted attribute.

+#### command confirming
+Type `Y/n` to decide to run the promped command.
+Default will be yes, if enter without any input.

 ### Grammar
 ```bash=